 While the responsibilities of health administrators are often multifaceted and vary greatly from job to job, these professionals frequently plan, direct, and coordinate the services offered by single or multiple healthcare facilities.
 Their jobs are often demanding, but can pay quite well.

 Salary in Health Admin

-It’s worth noting, however, that Pennsylvania had the fifth highest employment level for medical and health service managers in the profession.
-In 2017, the state employed 14,540 professionals, a number exceeded only by California, New York, Texas, and Ohio.
+It’s worth noting, however, that Pennsylvania had the fourth highest employment level for medical and health service managers in the profession.
+In 2019, the state employed 17,330 professionals, a number exceeded only by California, New York, and Texas.
 The areas with the highest employment level were Pittsburgh, Philadelphia, Montgomery County, Bucks County, and Chester County.

 Undergraduate Health Administration Degree Programs

 Generally speaking, most health administration employers will expect candidates to have acquired at least an undergraduate degree.
 While there are some associate degree programs offered in Pennsylvania, most companies and organizations prefer their employees to have a bachelor’s degree in health administration, business administration, public health, or a related field for entry-level positions.

 Pennsylvania has many colleges and universities that offer undergraduate programs that help to prepare students for a career in the health administration field.
 Several of these institutions are listed below:

 - Pennsylvania State University

 Students are typically required to complete 120 credit hours of coursework in order to attain a bachelor’s degree.
 Full-time students can usually do this within four years, but some programs may require five.
 It’s also not uncommon for undergraduate programs to differ slightly from institution to institution.
 While specific course requirements will vary, common offerings include: